Snyder's Justice League cut hits HBO Max in 2021

 That’s right, in addition to Amazing Spider-Man #17 and #18, March will also see the release of Amazing Spider-Man #16.HU, not to be confused with February’s Amazing Spider-Man #16.

 Where will it fit in with Legacy numbering?
 Who knows?!

-Ugh.
-Messing with the numbering of issues like this is the worst.
+I find the number juggling Marvel likes to do just makes it even harder to keep track of which issue is which.
 Marvel made a habit of it a few years ago and I hope this isn’t the start of it all over again.